qiaofengmarco/Artificial-Intelligence/Lab1-Artificial Neural Network/README.md

 # Artificial Neural Network for Face Recognition
 - Lab Description: http://www.cs.cmu.edu/afs/cs.cmu.edu/user/mitchell/ftp/faces.html
 - Code
-  - You can compile the python script "recognition_linux.py" and see the result.
+  - You can compile the python script "recognition.py" in Linux and see the result.
-    > python recognition_linux.py
+    > python recognition.py
   - You can also train it yourself by modifying codes in "main.cpp" and make it.
     > make all
   - Note that the neural network is defined in "Network.cpp"